Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 Manager Agent on the ECS container instances.
 Run an inventory report.
 - [ ] Enable KMS encryption on the existing ECR repositories.
 Use AWS Trusted Advisor to check the ECS container instances and to verily the findings against a list of current CVEs.

 ### A business stores website images in an Amazon S3 bucket.
 The firm serves the photos to end users through Amazon CloudFront.
 The firm learned lately that the photographs are being accessible from nations in which it does not have a distribution license.
 Which steps should the business take to safeguard the photographs and restrict their distribution?
-(Select two.)
+(Select TWO)

 - [x] Update the S3 bucket policy to restrict access to a CloudFront origin access identity (OAI).
 - [ ] Update the website DNS record to use an Amazon Route 53 geolocation record deny list of countries where the company lacks a license.